Posterior Meta-Replay for Continual Learning: Related Work

 \section{Related Work}

-\paragraph{Continual learning.} CL algorithms attempt to mitigate catastrophic interference while facilitating transfer of skills whenever possible.
-They can be coarsely categorized as (1) \textit{regularization-methods} that put constraints on weight updates, (2) \textit{replay-methods} that mimic pseudo-i.i.d. training by rehearsing stored or generated data and (3) \textit{dynamic architectures} which can grow to allocate capacity for new knowledge \cite{Parisi2019May}.
+\textbf{Continual learning.} CL algorithms attempt to mitigate catastrophic interference while facilitating transfer of skills whenever possible.
+They can be coarsely categorized as (1) \textit{regularization-methods} that put constraints on weight updates, (2) \textit{replay-methods} that mimic pseudo-i.i.d.~training by rehearsing stored or generated data and (3) \textit{dynamic architectures} which can grow to allocate capacity for new knowledge \cite{Parisi2019May}.
 Most related to our work is the study from \citet{oswald:hypercl} that introduces task-conditioned hypernetworks for CL, and already considers task inference via predictive uncertainty in the deterministic case.
-Our framework can be seen as a probabilistic extension of their deterministic setup, which provides single task-specific solutions via a shared meta-model (cf. Sec. \ref{sec:methods}). \citet{wortsman2020:supsup} also studies task inference based on predictive uncertainty in a deterministic setup, using a learned binary mask per task that modulates a random base network.
+Our framework can be seen as a probabilistic extension of their work, which provides task-specific point estimates via a shared meta-model (cf. Sec. \ref{sec:methods}).
+Follow-up work also achieves task inference via predictive uncertainty, e.g., \citet{wortsman2020:supsup} use it to select a learned binary mask per task that modulates a random base network.
+Here we complement these studies by thoroughly exploring task inference via several uncertainty measures, disclosing the factors that limit task inference and highlighting the importance of parameter uncertainty.

 A variety of methods tackling CL have been derived from a Bayesian perspective.
 A prominent example are \textit{prior-focused} methods \cite{gal:prior:vs:likelihood:focused}, which incorporate knowledge from past data via the prior and, in contrast to our work, aim to find a shared posterior for all data.
-Examples include (Online) EWC \cite{kirkpatrick:ewc:2017, schwarz:online:ewc} and VCL \cite{nguyen:2017:vcl}.
-Other methods like CN-DPM \cite{lee:2020:cn-dpm} use Bayes' rule for task inference on the joint $p(\mathbf{X}, C)$, where $C$ is a discrete condition such as the task identity.
+Examples include (Online) EWC \cite{kirkpatrick:ewc:2017, schwarz:online:ewc} and VCL \cite{nguyen:2017:vcl, loo2021generalized:vcl}.
+Other methods like CN-DPM \cite{lee:2020:cn-dpm} use Bayes' rule for task inference on the joint $p(\mathbf{X}, C)$, where $C$ is a discrete condition such as task identity.
 An evident downside of CN-DPM is the need for a separate generative and discriminative model per condition.
 More generally, such an approach requires meaningful density estimation in the input space, a requirement that is challenging for modern ML problems \cite{nalisnick:2018ood:generative}.